-A SENIOR nurse has donated plasma into a national clinical trial after recovering from the coronavirus.
+A SEfton nurse has donated plasma as part of a national clinical trial following her recovery from coronavirus.

 The trial will show how effective convalescent plasma is for treating new patients.
 Laura donated her plasma at Liverpool Donor Centre in Dale Street and wants to reassure anyone else that is contacted that it is safe and easy.